-Our new digital materials were created in coordination with our Educational Advisory Board, which includes Leticia Barr – author of Tech Savvy Mama, former educator and parent.
-Barr helped not only create lesson plans and their functionality in the classroom, but helped us create unique, compelling activities that are teacher approved!
-We’re excited to share her narrative about how and why these resources are so critical to teaching your kids to say NO to underage drinking.
+Our new digital materials were created in coordination with our Educational Advisory Board, which includes Leticia Barr – author of Tech Savvy Mama, who is a parent and a former educator.
+Barr helped not only create lesson plans and devise their functionality in the classroom, but also helped us create unique, compelling activities that are teacher approved!
+We are excited to share her narrative about how and why these resources are so critical to teaching your kids to say NO to underage drinking.
 This blog first appeared on Responsibility.org.

 Get details on how this program was developed here!